Running a data generation job

 For subsetting, if an upstream table is very large, and the foreign key columns are not indexed, then it can make the subsetting process run more slowly.

 The Want faster generations? message displays at the bottom of the Confirm Generation panel.
 It displays for all non-subsetting jobs.
-For subsetting jobs, the panel only displays if Tonic identified columns that you should consider indexing.
+For subsetting jobs, the panel only displays if Structural identified columns that you should consider indexing.

 To display information about tips for faster generation, click Generation Tips.